Copyright Doncaster LMC © (Company Reg No 6775496) . All rights reserved.

 Do I still need a Senior Information Risk Officer (SIRO)?

 It remains good practice to have a senior executive within your organisation who is familiar with and takes ownership of your information risk policies and procedures.
-However, having a SIRO is not a requirement of the GDPR.
+However, having a SIRO or a similar individual is not a requirement of the GDPR.